-Ex 3.17 - An accounting firm provides your committee with the services of an accountant.
-The accountant spends 25 percent of her time working for the campaign.
-This percentage of her gross compensation is \$2,000.
-The amount of the nonmonetary contribution reported from the accounting firm is \$2,000. such as stock options or an annuity purchase.
-Compensation does not include routine benefits, such as the employer's payments to a health care or retirement plan.
+Ex 34.198 - An accounting firm provides your committee with the services of an accountant.
+The accountant spends 25 percent of her their time working for the campaign.
+This percentage of her their gross compensation is \$2,000.
+The amount of the nonmonetary contribution reported from the accounting firm is \$2,000.